chyinan/BatchGenie/README.md

 ## Notes

-- Backup important files before use
+- It's recommended to back up important files before use
-- AI features require a valid OpenAI API key
+- AI features require a valid Google Gemini API Key
 - Ensure sufficient disk permissions
+- You may need to use a VPN for the first time

 ## Requirements